MIAMS

 Legal Aid Eligibility

-To be eligible for Legal Aid Mediation, you must:
+To be eligible for Legal Aid toward the cost of Mediation you must:

 1. Have a dispute related to family matters such as divorce, child custody, or financial issues.